k-groenbroek/reactivestate/readme.md

 [Output] "Counter = 1"
 ~~~

-Use actions to mutate state and trigger reactivity.
+Calling `observe` will run the given function and then rerun it when any of its dependencies change.
+Use actions to mutate state.
 ~~~python
 with action():
     state.counter += 1